 To train and educate you on the Prison Rape Elimination Act of 2003 (PREA) and the Court's standard concerning youth sexual abuse.
 Maintaining professional boundaries with youth and your duty to report incidents of youth sexual abuse.
-Youth have a right to be free sexual abuse and harassment.

 PREA and ZERO TOLERANCE POLICY